 - information about criminal convictions/allegations and offences

-- Compliance with corporate policies etc., security of our premises & electronic communications’ systems - we have implemented industry standard security measures to assist us to keep our systems and premises secure.
+5. Compliance with corporate policies etc., security of our premises and electronic communications’ systems - we have implemented industry standard security measures to assist us to keep our systems and premises secure.
 These security measures are primarily focused on ensuring we can detect, block and respond to malicious software (malware) and intrusion attempts and to ensure we keep our business data and your personal data secure and confidential.
 The security measures implemented include:

 - system security - automated scanning of incoming and outgoing emails, workstations, applications and our networks for potential threats.
 Threats, such as phishing emails, data leakage, presence of malware, noncompliance with our policies, or other unusual activity will be escalated to our I.C.T Services for review and response;